materialsvirtuallab/nano281/README.md

-# NANO281 - Data Science in Materials Science
+# NANO181/281 - Data Science in Materials Science

-Welcome to the official Github repo for UCSD Course NANO281 - "Data Science in Materials Science".
+Welcome to the official Github repo for UCSD Course NANO 181/281 - "Data Science in Materials Science".
 Here, you will find the materials for your lectures, labs, as well as other useful resources.

+# Syllabus

+The full syllabus is provided [here](syllabus).

 # Lecture materials